 Estradiol level test - this test checks the level of estradiol, the main hormone present in pre-menopausal women.
 The level of this hormone drops below 30 pg/mL after menopause.

-There is one “but” to this test - if you are taking a SERM (Selective estrogen receptor modulator) like Tamoxifen, it may affect these results.
+There is one “but” to this test - if you are taking a SERM (Selective estrogen receptor modulator) medication, it may affect these results.
 People take SERMs for a variety of reasons, from suppressing the development of breast cancer to helping to prevent bone loss after menopause - and to lower cholesterol levels.

 pH level test - your doctor may want to swab your vagina to see if your pH levels have changed.
 This is not a widely known fact, but your vaginal pH changes quite a bit during menopause.
 From 4.5 to about 6.
 This means that you may react differently to any cleansers and personal hygiene products you are using.
 What worked before might not work so well now!